What Is GDPR and What Can America Learn From it?

 What Is GDPR?

-The GDPR portion, which takes effect on May 25 in the UK, not only attempts to ensure that data collection and sales are more transparent to the end user, but that users have greater control over their own data.
+The GDPR portion, which takes effect Friday in the UK, not only attempts to ensure that data collection and sales are more transparent to the end user, but that users have greater control over their own data.
 Many of the requirements are similar to proposed U.S. FCC privacy rules the Trump administration scuttled at the behest of industry lobbyists last year.

 The GDPR rules require that companies: